5 Best Tours for Whale Watching in Tromso (2024-2025)

 Inside the boat on a whale watching tour in Tromso

 Once arriving at the fjord where the whales are feeding, you will have about 1-1.5 hours to enjoy the scene!
-This includes a Thermal winter suit and life jacket as well as hot drinks and biscuits.
+This includes a thermal winter suit and life jacket as well as hot drinks and biscuits.

 3. Whale Watching in Magical Skjervoy (RIB Boat!)